-- 20 MPH or more over "the maximum, prima facie, or posted speed limit" on a public street.
-4
+- 20 mph or more over "the maximum, prima facie, or posted speed limit" on a public street.6

-"Posted" speed limits are just that.posted on signs that line freeways and streets, and indicate the maximum speed for a specific stretch of roadway.
+"Posted" speed limits are those set forth on signs that line freeways and streets.
+They indicate the maximum speed for a specific stretch of roadway.

-California also has a "basic speeding law" found in Vehicle Code 22350 VC.
-This section makes it illegal to drive faster than is reasonably safe given the weather, road and traffic conditions.
+California also has a "basic speeding law,” Vehicle Code 22350 VC.
+This section makes it illegal to drive faster than is reasonably safe given weather, road and traffic conditions.
+11

-"Reckless driving" means driving with a "willful or wanton disregard for the safety of persons or property".7 "Willful or wanton disregard" means that you have a conscious awareness that your conduct is likely to injure another person but you intentionally ignore that risk.8
+"Reckless driving" means driving with a "willful or wanton disregard for the safety of persons or property".12 "Willful or wanton disregard" means that the driver has a conscious awareness that his/her conduct is likely to injure another person, but the driver intentionally ignores that risk.13

-California courts have held that neither driving under the influence nor speeding, by themselves, constitute willful or wanton disregard for safety in and of themselves.10 The "recklessness" component must involve something more.
+California courts have held that driving under the influence and speeding, by themselves, do not constitute willful or wanton disregard for safety.
+15

-And along these same lines, since "reckless" conduct is necessarily intentional, you can't be convicted of reckless driving based on a negligent act.
-This is the case even if your negligence rises to the level of gross or criminal negligence.11
+And since "reckless" conduct requires an intentional act (ignoring the likelihood of injury) a driver can't be convicted of reckless driving based on negligence.
+This is true even if the driver's negligence rises to the level of gross negligence or criminal negligence.16

 Examples of reckless driving